 - Speed Brushing: Do you brush your teeth in under 30 seconds?
 Brushing too quickly tends to leave plaque behind.
 The sticky substance causes cavities and may lead to gum disease if plaque turns into a hard deposit called tartar.
 Thorough brushing is the key to ridding your mouth of plaque.
 When you brush, concentrate on one tooth at a time, and spend at least two full minutes brushing your teeth.

 - Not Flossing: Flossing is such a simple task, yet it offers very important benefits for your oral health.
 Daily flossing removes plaque between teeth and helps keep your breath fresher.
-If you don't like string or tape floss, buy interdental brushes, flossing picks, or a water flosser in a Royston or Athens store.
+If you don't like string or tape floss, buy interdental brushes, flossing picks, or a water flosser in a Athens store.

 - Vigorous Brushing: Harder isn't better when it comes to cleaning your teeth.
 Brushing vigorously or using anything but a soft-bristle brush can erode your tooth enamel, which may make it easier for cavities to form.
 Receding gums may also occur if you brush too hard.
 If gum recession exposes your roots, you may soon notice that your teeth hurt when you eat or drink hot or cold foods and beverages.